imikiani/kubernetes/README.md

 - cluster: Setups Docker, Kubernetes and joins workers and masters to the cluster
 - storage: Provides a nfs server and deploys an application in order to we have a dynamic volume provisioning.
 - metrics: Setups a metrics server in order to ve have metrics about nodes, pods and consumed resources such as cpu utilization.
-- app: Contains a helm chart in which there is a stateful application with a hpa resource configured to have horizontal pod scaling.
+- app: Contains a helm chart in which there is a stateful application with a hpa resource configured to have horizontal pod autoscaler.

+**haproxy role**

+As we have two main nodes, we must provide an endpoint that other nodes send their request to that.
+If so, worker nodes does not concern about the responsible node.
+They just send ther request to one endpoint.
+That endpoint catch the requests and send them to one of our main nodes.
+In fact we have a proxy server that it's backend is the main nodes.

+If we had just onde main node, we did not need a proxy server.
+We use [HAProxy](http://www.haproxy.org/) for loadbalancing and dispatching requests among main nodes.

 I will update the readme soon.